 If I have to hunt down all my supplies for 20 minutes to work on a task for 30, I get easily frustrated and my brain is already tired by the time I do start!
 So if you struggle with completing what you start I say that if you can’t complete in one setting that you keep what you have completed handy with all the materials so when you feel strongly about working on it again, you can just grab it all and go to work!
 That might mean storing it all in a decorative basket by your couch or neatly on your desk.

 One last resort that I use when trying to complete tasks is setting up a timer to count down as I work on it.
 I say, I want to complete this task in this amount of time and make it game to beat the buzzer.
 This might be housework, writing projects, crafting or even packing up my family’s bags.
 It gives your brain a sense of urgency and boundaries!
 See you can trick your brain into doing what you want it to even when you struggle with focus!

 8. Always have a list

-The ongoing list helps your brain process all the things you need to get done and it allows you to decide which item you feel most like doing at the time.
+The ongoing and segmented list helps your brain process all the things you need to get done and it allows you to decide which item you feel most like doing at the time.
 So instead of boxing yourself into one activity for the day that you don’t find particularly exciting or stimulating, you can make one list, review it and decide what seems most intriguing to you at the time.
 That will make it far more likely that you succeed at finishing something you want to work on.